PySimpleGUI/DocsCleanup/Home tab/3_FOOTER.md

 ```

 The way this call actually works is that it calls `SetOptions` with a LOT of color settings.
 Here is the actual call that's made.
-As you can see lots of stuff is defined for you.
+As you can see lots of stuff are defined for you.